LucaDP07/table-tennis-club07/README.md

 * VALIDATOR TESTING

-HTML: No errors were returned Check with the official W3C validator (https://validator.w3.org/)
+HTML: No errors were returned Check with the official W3C validator (https://validator.w3.org/).

-CSS - Check with the Jigsaw validator(https://jigsaw.w3.org/css-validator/)

-Accessibility - Check with Lighthouse in Devtools
+1. Home Page
+2. Gallery Page
+3. Contact Page
+4. Confirm Page

+CSS: No errors were returned when passing through the official (Jigsaw) Validator (https://jigsaw.w3.org/css-validator/).Results here.

+Accessibility: I generated a desktop and mobile report for the deployed site through the Google Chrome Dev Tools.

 - UNFIXED BUGS

+No unfixed.

 **DEPLOYMENT**
 - - -